Flipbook updates that can affect statistics

 Switching the order of pages

-Our system knows that page 5 has now become page 20, and page 20 has become page 5, so any views and clicks registered for these pages will not be lost.
-The system keeps track of the change, and it knows that the content has been moved.
-It will continue to register views, and your stats will be accurate.
+Changing page order won’t erase any views or clicks.
+The analytics stay tied to the content, even if a page moves.
+For example, if page 5 (with 200 views) becomes page 20, it keeps those views and continues counting from there.
 If you had 200 views on page 5, and you moved it to the back of the flipbook, and it has now become page 20, the counter will not be reset, it will continue to count views starting with 200.

 Replacing pages